AlveusLabs/SN94-BitSota/docs/rewards.md

 ### Example 1: Direct Miner

 **Setup:**
-- You run direct mining 24/7
-- You discover 1 SOTA-breaking algorithm per week
+- You discover SOTA-breaking algorithm
+- Validators vote and relay finalizes your SOTA event
+- You become current winner with 10% weight
-- Your weights earn you 10 ALPHA/day from emissions
+- Subnet receives 1000 ALPHA/day in emissions

-**Weekly earnings:**
-- Network emissions: 10 × 7 = 70 ALPHA
-- Capacitor bonus: 50 ALPHA (from winning one round)
-- Total: 120 ALPHA/week
+- You remain SOTA winner for 7 days

 ### Example 2: Pool Miner